Wisconsin Internet Sales Tax

 If you are selling goods or products online and some of your customers are located in Wisconsin, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.
+Keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 The General Rule: Physical Presence in the State

-While the physical-presence rule may seem clear, in the case of Wisconsin, as well as quite a few other states, that is necessarily the case.
-In Quill, the Supreme Court discusses not only physical presence, but also several types of potential “nexus” (connection) between a business and a state.
-The type of “nexus” the Supreme Court ultimately found relevant for mail-order businesses was based on the Commerce Clause of the Constitution, which—as described by the Supreme Court—means physical presence.
-However, many states, including Wisconsin, have used the term “nexus” rather than “physical presence” in their sales tax laws, and, in the process, have sometimes defined nexus in ways that some people may think goes beyond physical presence.
+While the physical presence rule may seem clear, this is not necessarily the case.
+In Quill, the Supreme Court discusses not only physical presence, but also several types of potential nexus (connections) between a business and a state.
+Many states, including Wisconsin, have used the term nexus rather than physical presence in their sales tax laws, regulations, or other official documents, and have sometimes defined nexus in ways that could go beyond physical presence.

 - maintaining, occupying, or using a place of business directly or indirectly,or through a subsidiary, or agent

 - any person who has an affiliate in the state, which, in general terms, means there is a significant overlap of ownership or control between the person and the business, in terms of stock ownership or otherwise

 - a broad statement covering any retailer selling taxable items “unless otherwise limited by federal law.”

 For further guidance on both physical presence and nexus, review Section 11.97 of Chapter Tax 11 (“Tax 11.97”) of the Wisconsin Administrative Code, which goes into more detail regarding United States Supreme Court cases, Wisconsin statutes, and activities which do—and do not—create nexus under Wisconsin law.